 Select the routing type from the Routing list.

 If you selected dynamic routing, enter the Border Gateway Protocol (BGP) Autonomous System Number (ASN) in the BGP ASN field.

 Enter the static, Internet-routable IP address for your customer gateway device in the IP Address field.
 The address cannot be behind a device that performs network address translation (NAT).

 In the navigation pane, click Virtual Private Gateways, and then click Create Virtual Private Gateway.

 You can optionally enter a name for your virtual private gateway, and then click Yes, Create.

 Select the virtual private gateway that you created, and then click Attach to VPC.

 In the Attach to VPC dialog box, select your VPC from the list, and then click Yes, Attach.

-To add a route to the route table and enable route propagation
+To enable route propagation

 In the navigation pane, click Route Tables, and then select the route table that's associated with the subnet; by default, this is the main route table for the VPC.